sami-badawi/shapelogic-scala/docs/knowledge.md

 1. Polygon 123 represent a "D"
 1. Polygon 123, polygon 124, multiline 89 together makes the word "Day"

-## Simple Representation ##
+## Representation Candidates ##

 ShapeLogic need a representation that is somewhat general but not too heavy weight.
-Here are a few of the simple options:
+Here are a few candidates:

 ### Json / Lisp S Expressions ###

-The first 5 examples lends themselves well to simple json representation, but the last is more tricky.
+The first 5 assertions in the examples lends themselves well to simple json representation, but the last is more tricky.

 ### RDF, knowledge graph or graph database ###

-These solutions will certainly do represent everything, but they are all pretty heavy dependencies.
+These solutions are very powerful and frequently used in big serious knowledge representation systems.
+They will represent everything needed, but they are all pretty heavy dependencies.

 ### Database ###

 Most data in the corporate world is stored in databases.
-That can also be used for geometric data.
+Database can also be used to store and process geometric data.

 A database could easily represent the OCR assertions above.

-It is hard to represent conditional knowledge, so under the assumption that background color is blue a line as been found.
+It is hard to represent conditional knowledge.
+E.g. under the assumption that background color is blue a white line has been found.

 This is represented much better in a tree structure.

 ### Facts Stored in Lisp Decision Three ###